Hassle-free Travel: A step-by-step guide

 - Book to get tested at the airport

-When returning to the UK after 4th October if you are fully vaccinated and returning from a non red-list country all you need is a Day 2 PCR test.
-If you are not fully vaccinated you will need a pre-departure test, a Day 2 & 8 test and there is also an option for Test to realease after day 5.
+When returning to the UK after Nov 30 if you are fully vaccinated and returning from a non red-list country you need to pre-book a Day 2 PCR test and isolate until you get a negative result.
+If you are not fully vaccinated you will need a pre-departure test, a Day 2 & 8 test and there is also an option for test to release after day 5.

 Step 5: Follow destination requirements